^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The maximum amount of copper (65-90%) that enters the body with food is excreted with bile in the lumen of the intestine, 3-10% is excreted by the kidneys and a small part is removed from the cells of the intestinal mucosa.
+The maximum amount of copper (65-90%) ingested with food is excreted with bile into the intestinal lumen, 3-10% is excreted by the kidneys and a small portion is removed with the cells of the intestinal mucosa.

-The analysis for copper in urine is used mainly to diagnose and evaluate the effectiveness of treatment of Wilson-Konovalov's disease.
-Excretion of copper in urine with Wilson-Konovalov disease is usually higher than 100 μg / day (1.57 μmol / day), but may be lower in young siblings before the development of symptoms of the disease.
-Effective treatment is accompanied by a decrease in the release of copper in the urine.
+Urine copper testing is used primarily to diagnose and evaluate treatment for Wilson-Konovalov disease.
+Urinary copper excretion in Wilson-Konovalov disease is usually greater than 100 μg/day (1.57 μmol/day), but may be lower in young siblings before symptoms develop.
+Effective treatment results in decreased urinary copper excretion.

-Increased urinary copper excretion can be detected in chronic active hepatitis, biliary cirrhosis, rheumatoid arthritis, nephrotic syndrome (loss of copper and ceruloplasmin, treatment with chelating agents).
+Increased excretion of copper in urine can be detected in chronic active hepatitis, biliary cirrhosis, rheumatoid arthritis, nephrotic syndrome (loss of copper and ceruloplasmin, treatment with chelating drugs).

-Reduction of copper content in urine is detected in patients with protein deficiency.
+A decrease in copper content in urine is detected in patients with protein malnutrition.